LukasMurdock/cse-174/01-GettingStarted.md

 ## Where does code run?

 We call the places code runs a **runtime**.
-It has this special name because to properly run the code, the *runtime* has to have the proper code to implement the features of the coding language itself.
+It has this special name because to properly run a coding language, the *runtime* has to have the proper code to implement the features of the coding language itself.

 You can think of the *runtime* as code on a machine that enables it to read a particular coding language.